link0613/tembo-python-script/README.md

         Adding activities for this age is completed.

 Please input the age for inputing curriculum data.:
-Inputing parent data is completed!
+        Adding activities is completed!

 Inputing data is completed.

 Parent: Henry